Skip to main content

 This Integration is part of the Microsoft Teams Pack.#

-Use the Microsoft Teams integration to send messages and notifications to your team members and create meetings.
-This integration was integrated and tested with version 1.0 of Microsoft Teams.
+Use the Microsoft Teams integration to send messages, notifications, and create meetings.
+This integration was tested with version 1.0 of Microsoft Teams.

 Integration Architecture#